 A tasty recipe for Singapore Noodles!
-Stir-fried rice noodles with madras curry powder, tofu and vegetables—a Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!
+Stir-fried rice noodles with madras curry powder, vegetables and your choice of chicken, tofu or shrimp—a Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!

 Bring a medium pot of water to boil on the stove for the rice noodles.

 Make the Singapore Noodle Sauce, stirring the ingredients together in a small bowl.
 Set by the stove.

 Prep the veggies: slice the onion, slice the bell pepper and chop the garlic, placing all by the stove, along with the carrots and snow peas.

 Pat dry the chicken/tofu and cut into ¾ inch cubes. ( If using shrimp, leave whole) Heat oil in a wok, over medium heat and add ¼ teaspoon kosher salt directly into the oil.
 Swirl and add cracked pepper if you like, and when the oil is hot, carefully add the chicken/tofu/shrimp.
 Using a metal spatula, stir, flip and let it get golden, being patient.
 Place on a paper towel-lined plate.

 Whisk the two eggs with a 3 finger pinch of salt in a small bowl.
 Set by the stove.